-Heading South on the North Island sends you though the small town of Waitomo.
+Heading South on the North Island sends you through the small town of Waitomo.
 If you are not sure what you are looking for, you could easily miss it.
 Blink, you might miss it.
-There is nothing there but a hostel, campground, a cafe and a couple small shops.
+There is nothing there but a hostel, campground, a cafe, and a couple of small shops.

 You’ve heard loads of people talking about it and telling you that it is an area you shouldn’t miss when you visit the North Island.
 So what’s the draw to Waitomo?
 What you seek is under the ground.

 Don’t leave home without: Lonely Planet New Zealand (Travel Guide)

 Waitomo is known for its amazing underground cave system that runs throughout the area.
 Secondly, for the large population of glowworms that live in the caves providing a spectacular view of their blue glowing lights in the darkness.